Decoding Long-duration Gravitational Waves from Binary Neutron Stars with Machine Learning: Parameter Estimation and Equations of State: Introduction

-However, a series of computationally intensive analyses are required for this purpose. \jv{After a BNS is detected, its} source parameters, including component masses $m_{1,2}$ and tidal deformability parameters $\Lambda_{1,2}$, must be estimated from GW data~\cite{De:2018uhw, Dietrich:2020efo}.
-For current detectors, this is achieved through stochastic sampling under the Bayesian inference framework~\cite{Veitch:2014wba}, which is the main bottleneck in data analysis due to its high time and hardware costs.
-With $\lesssim 10$ CPUs, it could take {up to} hours to days to analyze short-duration ($<32$s), low SNR ($<50$) signals in current detectors.
-Moreover, the time cost of parameter estimation (PE) scales up with both SNR and signal duration.
-BNS signals in the 3G detectors may persist for hours due to the improved low-frequency sensitivity, rendering PE exceptionally slow.
-Although a number of acceleration methods have been proposed, including reducing the size of the data~\cite{Vinciguerra:2017ngf, Morisaki:2021ngj}, speeding up the likelihood evaluation~\cite{Canizares:2013ywa, Canizares:2014fya, Smith:2016qas, Cornish:2010kf, Zackay:2018qdy, Leslie:2021ssu}, and developing more efficient samplers~\cite{Williams:2021qyt, Wong:flowmc}, limited progress has been made toward full PE for such signals \jv{in 3G detectors}. \citet{Smith:2021bqc} demonstrated the feasibility of using reduced-order-quadrature~\cite{Canizares:2013ywa, Canizares:2014fya, Smith:2016qas} to analyze long BNS signals and achieved 1600 CPU hours inference time.
-However, their experiment does not account for the Earth's rotation, which is important for localizing long signals~\cite{Zhao:2017cbb, Hu:2023hos} and adds additional computational demands to likelihood evaluations. \citet{Wong:2023lgb} employed relative binning (also known as heterodyned likelihood)~\cite{Cornish:2010kf, Zackay:2018qdy, Leslie:2021ssu} and a gradient-based sampler, achieving 9600 CPU hours inference time for BNS events with potential GPU acceleration, however their example pertains to current detectors and assumes aligned-spin of the BNS system.
+However, a series of computationally intensive analyses are required for this purpose. {After a BNS is detected, its} source parameters, including component masses $m_{1,2}$ and tidal deformability parameters $\Lambda_{1,2}$, must be estimated from GW data~\citep{De:2018uhw, Dietrich:2020efo}.
+For current detectors, this is achieved through stochastic sampling under the Bayesian inference framework~\citep{Veitch:2014wba}, which is the main bottleneck in data analysis due to its high hardware and time cost. {A typical short-duration ($<32$s), low-SNR ($<50$) signal in current detectors usually take {tens to hundreds of CPU hours to analyze using the Bilby inference package~\citep{KAGRA:2023pio,Ashton:2018jfp}}, and the time cost of parameter estimation (PE) scales up with both SNR and signal duration~\citep{Hu:2024mvn}. } BNS signals in the 3G detectors may persist for hours due to the improved low-frequency sensitivity, rendering PE exceptionally slow.
+Although a number of acceleration methods have been proposed, including reducing the size of the data~\citep{Vinciguerra:2017ngf, Morisaki:2021ngj}, speeding up the likelihood evaluation~\citep{Canizares:2013ywa, Canizares:2014fya, Smith:2016qas, Cornish:2010kf, Zackay:2018qdy, Leslie:2021ssu, Smith:2013zya, Pankow:2015cra, Pathak:2022iar}, and developing more efficient samplers~\citep{Williams:2021qyt, Wong:flowmc, ElGammal:2025dkz}, limited progress has been made toward fast PE with full physics for such signals {in 3G detectors}. \citet{Smith:2021bqc} demonstrated the feasibility of using reduced-order-quadrature~\citep{Canizares:2013ywa, Canizares:2014fya, Smith:2016qas} to analyze long BNS signals and achieved an inference time of 1600 CPU hours. {Other works are mostly based on current detectors:} \citet{Wong:2023lgb} employed relative binning (also known as heterodyned likelihood)~\citep{Cornish:2010kf, Zackay:2018qdy, Leslie:2021ssu} and a gradient-based sampler, achieving a 3 minute inference time with GPU acceleration for aligned-spin BNS events without tidal effects using current detectors, compared with 9600 CPU hours using a traditional sampling method.
+This was later extended by \citet{Wouters:2024oxj} to include tidal effects, which led to a 30 minute analysis time using GPU. {\citet{Nitz:2024nhj} proposed an importance sampling-based method and predicted a BNS analysis time of $\mathcal{O}(10)$ seconds using $\mathcal{O}(10)$ cores with future optimization. }